-Long Form Short Form Meaning extratargetrows= -е Specifies how to handle rows found on the target servers that are not present on the server from which the data is being copied (data_server): • delete : (default) remove rows and dependent rows, based on referential integrity constraints, from the target servers • keep: retain rows on the target servers merge: retain rows on the target servers and replicate them to the data source server firetrigger= -T Specifies how to handle triggers at the target servers while synchronizing the data: off: (default) do not fire triggers at target servers during synchronization • on: always fire triggers at the target servers even if the replicate definition does not have thefiretrigger option • follow : fire triggers at target servers only if the replicate definition has the firetrigger option inprogress= -i Specifies to spend more than the default time rechecking inconsistent rows that might be in the process of being applied on target servers.
-Ifinprogress= is not set, inconsistent rows are rechecked for up to five seconds. master= -m Specifies the database server to use as the reference copy of the data.
+Long Form Short Form Meaning extratargetrows= -е Specifies how to handle rows that are found on the target servers that are not present on the server from which the data is being copied (data_server): • delete : (default) remove rows and dependent rows, based on referential integrity constraints, from the target servers • keep: retain rows on the target servers • merge : retain rows on the target servers and replicate them to the data source server.
+You cannot use this option for replicates that include TimeSeries columns. firetrigger= -Т Specifies how to handle triggers at the target servers while data is synchronizing: • off: (default) do not fire triggers at target servers during synchronization • on : always fire triggers at the target servers even if the replicate definition does not have the firetrigger option • follow : fire triggers at target servers only if the replicate definition has the firetrigger option ignoreHiddenTSElements Specifies to avoid checking time series elements that are marked as hidden. inprogress= -i Specifies to spend more than the default time to recheck inconsistent rows that might be in the process of being applied on target servers.
+If the inprogress= option is not set, inconsistent rows are rechecked for up to five seconds. master= -m Specifies the database server to use as the reference copy of the data.
 You cannot use the master option with the timestamp option. name= -n Specifies that the progress of this command can be monitored.
-Information about the operation is stored under the specified progress report task name on the server on which the command was run. repair -R Specifies that rows that are found to be inconsistent are repaired. repl= -r Specifies the name of the replicate to check. since= -S Specifies the time from which to check updated rows.
-The replicate must be using the time stamp or delete wins conflict resolution rule. skipLOB -L Specifies that large objects are not checked. timestamp -t Specifies to repair inconsistent rows based on the latest time stamp among all the participants.
+Information about the operation is stored under the specified progress report task name on the server on which the command was run. nomaster -N Specifies that the replicate is configured as a data consolidation system in which the multiple primary servers only send data and the single target server only receives data. repair -R Specifies that rows that are found to be inconsistent are repaired. repl= -r Specifies the name of the replicate to check. since= -S Specifies the time from which to check updated rows.
+The replicate must be using the time stamp or delete wins conflict resolution rule.
+You cannot use this option for replicates that include TimeSeries columns. skipLOB -L Specifies that large objects are not checked. timestamp -t Specifies to repair inconsistent rows based on the latest time stamp among all the participants.
 The replicate must use the time stamp or delete wins conflict resolution rule.
-You cannot use the master option with the timestamp option. verbose -v Specifies that the consistency report shows specific inconsistent values. where= -w Specifies what data to check with a WHERE clause. - - 1
+You cannot use the master option with the timestamp option.
+You cannot use this option for replicates that include TimeSeries columns. verbose -v Specifies that the consistency report shows specific inconsistent values where= -w Specifies what data to check with a WHERE clause.
+You cannot include a TimeSeries column in the WHERE clause.